crahal/institutional_data/README.md

 # institutional_data
-a repo to hold some miscellaneous code for institutional scrape, parse and ingestion
+a repo to hold some miscellaneous code for institutional scrape, parse and ingestion.
+Build not passing.
+Further work required!
+Some code feeds into NHSSpend, and some into a forthcoming CH project (with @aaronreeves).
+Accounts data parser based on work from @drkane. get_all_ch_data.py requires CH FTP Access.
+Also requires subdir pathing set up for caching.
+Watch this space for more in the future!